aspose-font/Aspose.Font-Documentation/net/developer-guide/font-classes-for-supported-font-formats/_index.md

 Class [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) is a single base class and any class, which supports some font format inherited from [*Font*](https://apireference.aspose.com/font/net/aspose.font/font).
 There is common information for fonts of all formats gathered in this class.
 This information includes such data as font style, font name, postscript font name, font family, font metrics, the number of glyphs of the font, encoding, etc.

 Class [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) is an abstract class so the instance of the object of `Aspose.Font.Font` type, cannot be created directly.
-The reference on the just created object is returned by the static methods of this class that are responsible for the font loading that are responsible for the font loading, family of overloaded methods [*Open()*](https://apireference.aspose.com/font/net/aspose.font/font/methods/open/index).
+The reference on the just created object is returned by the static methods of this class that are responsible for the font loading that, family of overloaded methods [*Open()*](https://apireference.aspose.com/font/net/aspose.font/font/methods/open/index).

 If you need specific information about one or another font, there are objects inherited from base Aspose.Font.
 These objects are responsible for providing such information.
 The only data, specific for font format, which base [*Font*](https://apireference.aspose.com/font/net/aspose.font/font)  class includes, is the value from [*FontType*](https://apireference.aspose.com/font/net/aspose.font/fonttype) enumeration.